Travel Information Nepal

-Always walk clockwise around Buddhist stupas, chortens, or mani walls.
+Always walk clockwise around Buddhist stupas, chortens, and mani walls.
 Remove your shoes before entering a Buddhist or Hindu temple or sanctuary.
 You may also have to remove any items made from leather, such as belts and bags.
-Most Hindu temples do not permit westerners to enter.
+Most of the Hindu temples do not permit westerner to enter.

 It’s the custom to give a white scarf or Khada to a Buddhist abbot when you are introduced.
 The honorific title Rimpoche is usually bestowed on abbots.
 The scarves can easily be found at Tibetan shops.

 Visiting a Nepali Home

 In a Nepali home, the kitchen is off-limits to guests.
 Avoid polluting food by inadvertently touching it or bringing it into contact with a used plate or utensil.
 Using a fork or spoon to serve out more food will do this.
 Putting your used plate on a buffet table risks making the food still on table polluted.
 Notice how Nepalese drink from a cup or water vessel without letting it touch their lips.

 Do not intrude with a camera, unless it is OK with the people you are photographing.
 Ask before a temple or a monastery compound whether it is permissible to enter and take photographs.

 It’s quite easy to get by with English in Nepal; with those, you have to deal with in Kathmandu & Pokhara valley.
 Along the main trekking trails, particularly the Annapurna Circuit, and the Everest region, English is widely understood.
 However, Nepali on the other hand is a fairly easy language and useful to come in contact with the locals.
 Nepali is closely related to Hindi and, like Hindi, is a member of the Indo-European group of languages.